nat/openplayground/README.md

 # openplayground

-An open source LLM playground that you can run on your laptop
+An LLM playground you can run on your laptop

 INSERT VIDEO